 Admission to Degree Program

 The degree program carries special enrollment limitations.
-Please see the Marriott School of Management Advisement Center for specific details.
+Please see the BYU Marriott Undergraduate Advisement Center for specific details.

 Finance graduates work in a variety of fields that include but are not limited to asset manager, commercial banker, corporate financial planning analyst, corporate treasury analyst, consultant, credit analyst, equity analyst, investment banker, private wealth advisor, and securities or commodity trader.

 As a part of their jobs, finance professionals: